sonata-project/SonataAdminBundle/UPGRADE-4.0.md

  * `configureBatchActions`
  * `getAccessMapping`

+## BreadcrumbsBuilder
+The `buildBreacrumbs` method may no longer be called from outside the class.

+## BreadcrumbsBuilderInterface
+The `buildBreacrumbs` method has been removed from the interface.

 ## SonataAdminExtension
 The Twig filters that come with the bundle will no longer load a default template when used with a missing template.
 The `sonata_admin` twig extension is now final.
 You may no longer extend it.